George X. Schwartz: City Council

 During his tenure as Council President, he brought several Philadelphia politicians onto his staff, including Lynne Abraham to do legislative and policy work for him.
-Schwartz also got Bob Brady his first political job as a sergeant-at-arms for City Council proceedings.
+Schwartz also got Bob Brady (Later a Congressman and longtime and incumbent head of Philadelphia's Democratic Party) his first political job as a sergeant-at-arms for City Council proceedings.

 Abscam involvement

 In January 1980, Schwartz met with two men at a suite at the Barclay Hotel in Rittenhouse Square.
 The men claimed to represent an Arab Sheikh who was interested in building a hotel in Philadelphia.
 The men, who were actually FBI agents, agreed to pay Schwartz $30,000 in exchange for his use of his influence over Council to get the project approved.
 Schwartz was recorded telling the men, "We got five or six members [of City Council]...You tell me your birthday.
 I'll give them to you for your birthday."
 The scandal would later come to be known as "Abscam" (short for Arab Scam), and would take-down five Congressman, including First District Congressman Ozzie Myers, who would become the first member of the House to be expelled since the Civil War, and two other members of the City Council, Majority Leader Harry Jannotti and Louis Johanson.

 Schwartz was indicted on charges of accepting a bribe, extortion and conspiracy on May 23, 1980.
 He resigned as Council President six days later, and left the Council altogether three days later.

 Both Schwartz and Jannotti initially claimed that they were entrapped into taking the bribes.
 Indeed, the Abscam investigation would later come under criticism for excess involvement by government agents seeking to push bribes on public officials.
 Both men were initially convicted of the charges against them, but later had their convictions overturned by the District Court, which agreed with their assertion that they were entrapped.
 However, the Appellate Court later reversed the District Court's decision and reinstated the verdicts.
 The case finally reached the Supreme Court in mid-1982, and in the first high court ruling on Abscam, the Court concurred with the Appellate Court's findings and let the convictions stand.

 Both men began serving their sentences in Federal Prison on April 22, 1985.
 Schwartz had been sentenced to 366 days and was also ordered to pay a $10,000 fine.